 An excellent guided tour to take is then to the Japanese Garden.
 First opened to the public in 1960 these Japanese Gardens are one or the most respected Japanese-style gardens in North America.
 Within the fast-paced city, you will find this little piece of paradise which offer the visitor, beautiful gardens to view as you walk along the winding path or sit on the perfectly placed benches.
 The attention to detail is admirable

-Travel Tips for Washington
+Travel Tips for Seattle

 Best Time To Visit